“Am I Covered?” : Understanding Your Counselling Options

 Providers

 Such counselling is typically provided by community agencies, post secondary institutions or the public mental health system.
-Occasionally private counselling practitioners will offer their services at a reduced rate and criteria for determining that rate vary from counsellor to counsellor.

 Counsellors and Qualifications

 Counsellors come from a range of backgrounds and disciplines.
-Subsidized counselling may be offered by a master’s level counsellor, a practitioner with a PhD, a lay counselling provider, a counsellor with a diploma or counseling course and quite commonly, student interns.
+Subsidized counselling may be offered by a master’s level counsellor, a practitioner with a PhD, a lay counselling provider, a counsellor with a diploma/counselling course(s), or student interns.
 Students should always be supervised by an experienced and credentialed counsellor.

 Access

 Typically, amongst subsidized counselling options, there is a waiting list, often significant, although not necessarily so.
-It’s always good to check in with the agency regularly to see where you are on the list.
+It’s always good to check in with the agency regularly to see where you are still on the list.
 Sometimes the squeaky (but polite) wheel does get the grease.

 Employee Assistance Program (EAP) Benefits